In our recent best short scale bass review, we shone the spotlight on seven of the best instruments out there.

 Let’s talk specifications

-Elsewhere on the short scale Stingray bass, from a specification perspective, you get a Sterling by Music Man designed bridge, parchment colored pickguard, open gear tuners and 22 frets to play with.
+Elsewhere on the short scale Stingray bass, from a specification perspective, you get a Sterling by Music Man designed bridge, the aforementioned parchment colored pickguard, open gear tuners and 22 frets to play with.

 Inevitable corners have been cut on the hardware side – the tuners and bridge are nothing special but they’re OK and do the job.
 The open gear tuners are pretty stable.
 From the factory, the bass ships with Ernie Ball 2852 Regular Slinky Short Scale Bass strings.